 We would like to hear from you how (else) you would like to use the data, and if you have suggestions on how we can improve use in the platform.
 We are also interested to collaborate with you on data(sets).
 Do contact us!

 Input models for seismic hazard and physical risk calculations

-A repository of earthquake hazard, physical risk and integrated risk models at regional, national, sub-national and local level is being developed.
+A repository of earthquake hazard, physical risk and integrated risk models at regional, national, sub-national and local level.
 These models are either OpenQuake implementations of existing models, generated through external programmes with whom we collaborate, or are models created through projects that are directly managed by the GEM Foundation.

 - The following GEM models are under development or scheduled:

 - A hazard, physical risk and integrated risk model for South America, and detailed models for Quito, Lima and some other cities, collaboratively developed as part of the SARA project